 Students gain the tools to cope with the challenges of regulating, executing and monitoring public procurement in an economic and socially responsive manner.

-The course is structured in three parts: online learning, residential classes, and an individual research paper.
+The Master is structured in three parts: online learning, residential classes, and an individual research paper.

-This intensive, year-long course combines online and residential work for students at different stages of their careers.
+This intensive, year-long Master combines online and residential work for students at different stages of their careers.

 Students learn by studying, collaborating, and observing practitioners in action.